Skip to content

 Boys receive their Hebrew name at the bris (circumcision ceremony), eight days after birth.
 The name is announced publicly for the first time as part of the ceremony.

-Girls receive their Hebrew name when the father is called to the Torah (usually the first Shabbat after the birth).
+Girls receive their Hebrew name when the father is called to the Torah after the birth — in many Ashkenazi communities this is the first Shabbat, while in many Sephardic and other communities it is the next weekday Torah reading (Monday or Thursday) or even sooner.
 The name is announced in synagogue.
 Some communities also hold a separate celebration called a zeved habat or simchat bat.

 For Non-Jewish Colleagues